sereneqasem/Movie-Theater-DataBase-Project/README.md

 1. RUN the script > python setup_database.py
    - This will create the database schema.
 After running this script, you should see that movie_theater.db has been created in your solution explorer.
 2. RUN the script > python generate_data.py
    - This will populate the database with data.
-You should see data inserted for each table.
+You should see data inserted for each table in the console.
 3. RUN the script > sqlite3 movie_theater.db
    - This is where we want you guys to test the five queries we have made(check for queries below).
 You will see a "sqlite>" prompt.
 Follow with typing in queries.
 4. RUN the script > python cli.py